Wednesday, June 26, 2024

 “But we can no longer maintain this balance.
 We had no choice but to act, before we lost the ability to provide for the safety of the Jewish members of our community, to preserve the rights of all other students, and to maintain university operations,” Manuel said of the decision to clear the encampment.”

 Accusations of anti Semitism abound but it’s certainly not clear that all of those that are seen offering the Hitler salute, or yelling racial slurs are students, and in fact New York City’s Mayor Eric Adams has blamed outside agitators for the unrest.
+Not reported in detail is the significant presence of Jewish students against the actions of Israel against the Palestinians, and, in fact, some have blamed certain media outlets for omitting this fact.

 Media reports from the residential community surrounding the DePaul campus reported the following including the Sun Times: